gsage/engine/docs/tutorials/basic/1_hello_world.rst

       entity.create("mob")

    This will create NPC.
-   Or you can use lua console in game.
+   Or you can use lua console in GsageExe.

    Console can be invoked by :code:`F9` key.
    Type the same line there, and NPC will appear.